azure-glades/obsidian-notes/Design and Analysis of Algorithms/Dynamic Programming/Floyd-Warshall Algorithm.md

-**Floyd-Warshall algorithm** computes the shortest paths between all pairs of vertices in a weighted graph, handling both positive and negative edge weights (but no negative cycles).
+**Floyd’s Algorithm** computes the shortest paths between all pairs of vertices in a weighted graph, handling both positive and negative edge weights (but no negative cycles).
 - *All Pairs shortest path algorithm*

+**Warshall’s algorithm** describes whether other nodes are reachable from a given node (if there is no path (hops are allowed) from a to b, then it is set as 0)
 ## Problem Definition
 For $G = \{E, V\}$, find the shortest distance $d(i,j)$ between *every pair* of vertices $(i,j)$ in the graph.
 Output is a $n*n$ matrix where entry (i,j) is the shortest distance from i to j